 You do want to make sure to not do this too often or you will do more harm than good.
 An initial very salty soak that is followed up by milder salt soaks can help.
 While regular salt will work, the dead sea salt above is a higher grade product for body use.
-While $2 a lb may seem like a lot for salt, a lot of people swear by sea salt for healing.
+While a few bucks a lb may seem like a lot for salt, a lot of people swear by sea salt for healing.

 The 20 lb bag listed above will last a very long time if you are just using it medicinally.
 Smaller 5 lb bags are also available and your local food coop may have a good deal if you check in with them.

 There is a lot of controversy about colloidal silver and silver solutions.
 Silver definitely has antibacterial properties which is one of the reasons why tableware used to be made from it in the old days.
 There are commercially available silver solutions out there from Curad if you are not comfortable with liquid colloidal silver and prefer a gel.

 If you don’t trust silver then that is fine but I am putting it out there as an option.
 Curad is a trusted brand name and not an off brand colloidal silver and it is sold at a lot of stores.
 We have used it around the house for minor cuts and sores and it has worked well for us.